Holding a Note on Real Estate

 How Holding a Note Benefits the Seller

-Though owner financed homes are not common, sellers would not hold notes if there was no benefit to it.
+Though owner-financed homes are not common, sellers would not hold notes if there was no benefit to it.
 The primary benefit of holding onto a mortgage note is the monthly income.
-After the downpayment is accepted, they’ll receive monthly payments, plus interest, from the buyer for the length of the contract.
-When you don’t require a large amount of money right when the home is purchased, holding a note is a great way to add an extra source of predictable income secured by real estate.
+After the down payment is accepted, they’ll receive monthly payments, plus interest, from the buyer for the length of the contract.
+If you don’t require a large amount of money right when the home is purchased, holding a note is a great way to add an extra source of predictable income, secured by real estate.

 Offering the option for owner financing may also draw in more potential buyers.
-Without needing to work through the mortgage process with a bank, some buyers may be more attracted to your home and it could sell much quicker.
-Closing can take up to two months or more in some states when mortgages are involved, so holding onto the note allows you to potentially get your home off the market and money in your pockets within a few weeks.
+With no need to go through the mortgage-qualification process with a bank, some buyers may be more attracted to your home and it could sell faster.
+Closing can take up to two months or more in some states when mortgages are involved, so holding onto the note allows you to potentially get your home off the market and money in your pocket within weeks.

 How Holding a Note Benefits the Buyer

 It is also possible that owners holding the note will have more lenient qualifications, allowing buyers to purchase a home they may not have been able to otherwise.
-If a buyer has less than a 20% downpayment, they will not need to purchase private mortgage insurance (PMI).
-This is required by many banks is the minimum downpayment is not able to be met.
+If a buyer has less than a 20% down payment, they will not need to purchase private mortgage insurance (PMI), something that’s required by many lenders when the down payment is below 20%.

 Is Holding a Mortgage a Good Way to Make Money?

 Offering to hold a mortgage note as a seller can be a great way to boost your income.
-By creating a win-win situation for you and the buyer, you can get a competitive price for your home and build upon your wealth.
-The buyer will also be able to own a home that they may not have originally been able to.
+By creating a win-win situation for you and the buyer, you can get a competitive price for your home and build your wealth through a new income stream.
+The buyer will also be able to own a home that they may otherwise not have been able to.

 As a seller, it is important to protect yourself should something go sour with the buyer.
 Legal paperwork should be drafted or reviewed by a qualified professional to ensure everything is clear and to each party’s best interest.
 You may also want to have your home appraised.
 This will help you know the true market value of your property so you can negotiate offers and have an acceptable down payment in mind.

-If you put in the work and get the appropriate paperwork in order, holding a mortgage note can be a great way to sell your home fast and earn some extra income in the process.
+If you put in the work and get the appropriate paperwork in order, holding a mortgage note can be a great way to sell your home quickly and earn some extra income.
 Though there is no guarantee the buyer will follow through with your agreement, many people find the money they can make to be worth the risk.
 Ultimately, it is up to you to determine if holding a mortgage is the best decision for you and your financial future.

 You should always get the advice of a licensed professional when determining investment options and strategies.

-If you have any questions about selling a note you hold on real estate, please feel free to contact us to explore this option.
+If you have any questions about selling real estate notes you hold on real estate, please feel free to contact us to explore this option.